NatashaBaudelaire/conciergedigitalapp/README.md

 ## Project Overview

 Concierge Digital App is a web system developed for the complete management of corporate events, providing a modern and integrated experience for participants, speakers, and organisers.
-It includes secure authentication, a smart dashboard, speaker profiles, dynamic scheduling with vacancy control, personal agenda management, QR-based check-in and networking, and a categorised Help Centre — all in a responsive, mobile-first interface.
+It includes secure authentication, a smart dashboard, speaker profiles, dynamic scheduling with vacancy control, personal agenda management, QR-based check-in and networking, and a categorised Help Centre, all in a responsive, mobile-first interface.

 ***